TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-Inside Burp Suite, there are two `key` things worth nothing.
+Inside Burp Suite, there are two `key` things worth nothing:

-- 1.- X-Forwarded-Server: golang:
+- 1.- `X-Forwarded-Server: golang`:

 This header revelas to us the `technology` stack used by the backend - In this case, `Golang`.